 - Flight and Hotel Discounts – If you want to save money in Rome, try using points and miles.
 Our favorite card to earn points is easily the Chase Sapphire Preferred Card.
 With this card, you’ll earn 60,000 bonus points for spending $4,000 in the first 3 months.
 You can redeem them for $750 in travel when booked through the Chase portal.
 Plus, Chase Ultimate Rewards® Points transfer at a 1:1 ratio to 11 top loyalty programs – including Marriott, IHG, Hyatt, Ritz-Carlton, United Airlines, Southwest Airlines, British Airways, Virgin Atlantic, and more.
 There’s no foreign transaction fees, so you can use it while you travel too.

-- Get 3% Cash Back – Want to earn some quick cash for your trip?
+- Get $150 Cash Back Bonus – Want to earn some quick cash for your trip?
 Try the Chase Freedom Unlimited card.
-You’ll earn a whopping 3% cash back on the first $20,000 spent the first year you have the card.
-After that, it’s still an impressive 1.5% unlimited cash back.
+You’ll earn an easy $150 signup bonus when you spend only $500 within the first three months.
+You’ll also get an impressive 1.5% unlimited cash back.
 That’s real money just waiting for you to claim it.
 Take that money and book a hotel stay, use it as spending money, or pay for some pasta and a bottle of wine.
 The card also offers a 15-month introductory 0% APR on all purchases and balance transfers.

 Italy Day 1: Rome